 Whether a visit is possible or not, you as an employer with an overseas branch already have valuable knowledge on that country that you can impart to your employee.
 Arrange an education session or provide information for your employee about the new country, including factors such as:

-You could include information on their new workplace, managers and colleagues, and how that branch operates.
+You should also include information on their new workplace, managers and colleagues, and how that branch operates.

 Encourage your employee to do their own research